 and posts.
 Posts or threads advertising other posts are also considered

 to be cross-posting.

 4).
 Don't advertise in threads

-Threads and posts are not to be used as space to
+Threads, posts, signatures & home pages are not to be used to

 advertise a product.
 Links to other sites that sell products also may

 be considered advertising.
 With prior staff approval, some